Download latest FLUKA release

 Previous FLUKA user ids (so-called FUIDs) do not grant access to the FLUKA packages on this website, but a new registration is required.

-Once your registration is complete and you received the final confirmation email, it might still take a couple of hours until the registration database is up do date and you can download the files.
+Once your registration is complete and you received the final confirmation email, it might still take a couple of hours until the registration database is synchronized and you can download the files.

 System requirements and installation instructions can be found here.
 It is recommended to consult this page if you are unsure which package to download.